Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 The WestJet RBC World Elite Mastercard comes with a $119 primary card annual fee which is now on the lower end as we have seen many premium cards bump up their annual fees to $139 and $150.
 Supplementary cards are $59 each which is higher than most competing cards that charge $50 for each additional card but lower than its most direct competitor the TD® Aeroplan® Visa Infinite* Card.

-Elevated welcome bonus of up to 450 WestJet dollars!
+Elevated welcome bonus of up to 70,000 WestJet points!

-Typically, the standard welcome bonus offer on this card is 250 WestJet Dollars however right now the welcome bonus on the card offers up to 450 WestJet Dollars.
-With this limited time welcome bonus you'll earn 250 WestJet dollars on your first purchase with the card and an additional 200 when you spend $5,000 in the first three months.
+Typically, the standard welcome bonus offer on this card is 45,000 WestJet points however right now the welcome bonus on the card offers up to 70,000 WestJet points.
+With this limited time welcome bonus you'll earn 30,000 WestJet points on your first purchase with the card, an additional 30,000 points when you spend $5,000 in the first three months and 10,000 more point as an anniversary bonus after your first year with the card.

 Earning

-The card earns WestJet dollars and earns those dollars as follows:
+The card earns WestJet points and earns them as follows:

-• 2% back in WestJet dollars on flights or packages with WestJet or WestJet Vacations
+• 2 WestJet points per $1 spent on flights or packages with WestJet or WestJet Vacations

-• 1.5% back in WestJet dollars on all other eligible purchases
+• 1.5 WestJet points per $1 spent on all other eligible purchases

 Point Valuation Chart

-Spending Category Percent earned per dollar spent Effective Rate of return (Travel)
+Spending Category Points earned per dollar spent Effective Rate of return when redeemed towards base fares

 Redeeming

-As this is a co-brand airline card you guessed it, the dollars you earn on this card are redeem for flights on WestJet through the WestJet Rewards program.
+As this is a co-brand airline card you guessed it, the points you earn on this card are redeemable for flights on WestJet through the WestJet Rewards program.
 WestJet's program works more like a cash back program rather than your traditional frequent flyer programs which have or had set mileage award charts.
-One WestJet dollar is equivalent to one Canadian dollar and you can redeem them when you have as little as 15 WestJet dollars in your account.
-When you redeem you are buying an actual ticket from WestJet (not an award ticket like your traditional frequent flyer programs) for cash and then applying WestJet dollars towards that ticket as a discount.
-So if you buy a ticket for $450 and have 125 WestJet dollars you can apply that amount to the ticket and end up paying $325 plus any taxes and fees.
-Just like virtually all frequent flyer programs you cannot use WestJet dollars toward the taxes and fees portion of the tickets.
+One hundred WestJet points are equivalent to one Canadian dollar and you can redeem them when you have as little as 2,500 WestJet points in your account.

 Features and Benefits